-The short film program explores the relationship between experimental film and butoh, with central roles for butoh performers such as Tatsumi Hijikata and Kazuo Ohno.
-Eye programmer Julian Ross provides the introduction.
+The short film program explores the relationship between experimental film and Ankoku Butoh, with central roles for butoh performers such as Tatsumi Hijikata and Kazuo Ohno.
+Julian Ross, Head of Programming at Eye Filmmuseum, curated the programme and provides the introduction.

 Gisei (1959) features Hijikata and members of his Asbestos Hall, filmed just months after Hijikata’s first public butoh performance.
-Director Donald Richie met Hijikata through their mutual friend Yukio Mishima, and together they decided to make a film about segregation.
+Film scholar and experimental filmmaker Donald Richie met Hijikata through their mutual friend Yukio Mishima, and together they decided to make a film about segregation.

 Anma (1963) by Takahiko Iimura is a classic example of butoh dance, performed by Tatsumi Hijikata, co-creator Kazuo Ohno, Yoshito Ohno, and Akira Kasai.
 The film captures the performance of Anma but is also a cine-dance: film and choreography are intertwined.
 Iimura not only films the dance but also moves with the camera among the dancers, incorporating images of the audience, giving the film a dynamic, experimental character.

 Navel and an A-Bomb (1960) by Eikoh Hosoe features Tatsumi Hijikata and his choreography, linking the Japanese body to the bombings of Hiroshima and Nagasaki.
 The film depicts the ‘birth’ of a new Japanese identity in the aftermath of the atomic catastrophe, Japan’s subsequent defeat, and the occupation.
-Hosoe met Hijikata a year before making Navel and an A-Bomb.
+Hosoe, a leading figure in Japanese photography at the time, continued to collaborate with Hijikata including on his groundbreaking photobook Kamaitachi.

 dates